rdlauer/articles/nativescript/devday-2017-sidekick/post.md

 ![sidekick debugger](debugger.png)

-...and your Chrome dev tools will open, allowing you access to a plethora of debugging utilities.
-LiveSync now works perfectly alongside your debugging tools too!
+...and your Chrome dev tools will open, allowing you access to a plethora of debugging utilities. **LiveSync is now enabled by default**, and works perfectly alongside your debugging tools!

 ![sidekick devtools](debugger-device.png)